 -

-Dan’s Thursday Doors opened the door on my love of doors of all sorts.
+Dan’s Thursday Doors opened the way to share my love of doors — of all sorts.
 I’ve trawled through my photos and found a few to share.
 Bushboy (Brian Dodd) also shares photos of doors from his his journeys. ©Misky 2022-2026 Shared on X #amwriting @bushboywhotweet and @DAntion

 -